Texas Banks That Don’t Use ChexSystems

 In this article, we’ve narrowed down all the non-ChexSystems and second chance bank accounts in Texas down to the 10 best options.
 We recommend starting your research with this list and getting yourself banked with one of these accounts as soon as possible.

 The Best Non-ChexSystems Banks in Texas

-Among all the non-ChexSystems and second chance banks in Texas, CIT Bank, Chime, and BBVA (now PNC Bank) are our top picks.
+Among all the non-ChexSystems and second chance banks in Texas, Chime and BBVA (now PNC Bank) are our top picks.
 Each of these banks feature competitive accounts that you can conveniently apply for on their respective websites.

 Chime’s mission is to make banking helpful, easy, and free for everyone.
 As a result, they do not run your credit or check your ChexSystems report when you apply to any of their checking and savings accounts.